 Store the cake and cupcakes in the fridge because of the pastry cream.
 They are best on the first day, but will keep for up to 3 days.

 To make the fondant “bubbles”:

 Knead 3 small pieces of white fondant until they are smooth and pliable.
-Color 1 piece with pink gel food coloring and another with light gray, and leave the third piece white.
+Color 1 piece with pink gel food coloring and another with a drop of black, and leave the third piece white.